MR-Trupesh/Blog-Web/README.md

 # Your Blog's Web Project

-Welcome to the repository for [Your Blog's Name], a web project for managing and publishing blog content.
+Welcome to the repository for [BLOG WEB], a web project for managing and publishing blog content.
 This README will guide you through setup, usage, and contribution.

 ## Table of Contents